zakk-h/HarvestHope/README.md

 ## Features
 - **Data Visualization**: Provides a bar plot visualization of the total quantity of items by section.
 - **Interactive Data Table**: Displays inventory data in a searchable and sortable table with the ability to update item quantities directly from the interface.
-- **Add Items**: Allows authorized users to add new items to the inventory.
+- **Data Entry**: Allows authorized users to add new items to the inventory in the side panel with drop down categories or edit quantities of existing items with the plus or minus buttons embedded in the data table.
-- **Admin Authentication**: Secured login system to restrict certain functionalities to admin users.
+- **Google Sheets Connection**: The app integrates directly with Google Sheets, ensuring real-time data synchronization.
+This allows users to maintain accurate inventory records without manual data entry or updates.
+The Google Sheets API credentials are securely stored in a JSON file (`confidential/hhinventory_service_account_credentials.json`).
+- **Fresh Data**: The app always pulls the latest spreadsheet data before making any changes such as increasing or decreasing item quantities or adding new items.
+This ensures that pushed changes would never "roll back" other changes if another user modified another row.
+In the case of increments or decrements, those are applied to the latest data, so even if users are editing properties of the same model, their changes will stack.
+This functionality is designed to accommodate scenarios where users may be cataloging devices of the same model but not the exact same item simultaneously (that would be physically impossible).
+Additionally, the app automatically refreshes the data every 30 seconds during periods of idling to ensure all users are viewing to the latest information.
+- **Admin Authentication**: To make any changes to the data, you must be authenticated.
+The app uses the Sodium library for secure password hashing.
+User passwords are hashed and compared against pre-stored hashes in a secure JSON file (`confidential/shinypasswords.json`).
+To align with the Streamlit application, this implementation has two possible passwords, either giving the same access in the Shiny application.
 - **Download Data**: Option to download the current inventory data as a CSV file.
-- **Item Merging**: Automatically collapses items with the same name and comments, even if they are tagged in different sections, simplifying data entry.
+- **Item Merging**: Automatically collapses items with the same name and comments, even if they are tagged in different sections, simplifying data entry and decluttering the table.

 ## Getting Started